Debit and Cash Only

 Who shops at The Travel Agency?

-This in-depth selection process is conducted with our customers at the forefront.
+This in-depth selection process is conducted with The Travel Agency’s customers at the forefront.
 From the “cannabis connoisseur” to the “value seeker” to the “never smoker,” Vautrin said the variety aims to serve every person who walks through the door with the specific product, format, and experience they are seeking.

-For example, he said, a cannabis connoisseur gravitates toward aesthetically-beautiful flower and highly pure extracts.
-They tend to prefer top-shelf genetics and robust terpene profiles — and are willing to pay more for them.
+For example, he said, a cannabis connoisseur gravitates toward aesthetically beautiful flower and highly pure extracts.
+They tend to prefer top-shelf genetics and robust terpene profiles — and are willing to pay more.

-In the end, all the time put into product verification means that travelers can shop with confidence that they’re getting the best of the best.
+Ultimately, all the time put into product sourcing and verification means that travelers can shop confidently to get the best of the best.

 Stay connected with The Travel Agency for new product drops

-To see for yourself the vast selection of New York’s leading cannabis brands and products, stop by our dispensary, located at 835 Broadway near Union Square, or shop online for same-day cannabis delivery direct to your door.
+To see for yourself the vast selection of New York’s leading cannabis brands and products, stop by our Union Square, Downtown Brooklyn, or Fifth Avenue locations, or shop online for same-day cannabis delivery direct to your door.

 Travel